The Royal BC Museum is a world-class attraction showcasing British Columbia history and seasonal exhibits near Victoria’s Inner Harbour.

 The Royal BC Museum

-The royal BC Museum has a large collection of West Coast Aboriginal artifacts, indoor full-scale model buildings from the early 20th century, a model ship you can go inside, and scenes of BC nature including taxidermied animals.
-The museum is interesting, educational and one of Victoria’s best places to visit any time of the year, and especially on rainy days!
+Visitors can see a large collection of West Coast Aboriginal artifacts, a model ship you can go inside, and scenes of BC nature at the Royal British Columbia Museum.
+The attraction is interesting, educational and one of Victoria’s best places to visit any time of the year!

 Museum Hours & Admission